Dec 3, 2025

 The Reality of Production

-Most firms are still trying to make off-the-shelf AI work, with teams adding prompts, building wrappers, and implementing guardrails.
-The hope is that enough engineering around generic AI will eventually make it work for financial workflows.
+Most firms are still trying to make off-the-shelf AI behave like enterprise software—adding prompts, building wrappers, layering on guardrails.
+The hope is that with enough engineering, generic AI will eventually work for financial workflows.

-But prompt engineering can't solve architectural limitations.
-You can't prompt your way to entity resolution.
-You can't add guardrails that teach an AI your firm's specific calculation rules.
-You can't wrapper your way to full auditability.
+But prompt engineering can’t overcome architectural limitations.
+You can’t prompt your way to entity resolution.
+You can’t bolt on guardrails that teach an AI your firm’s calculation logic.
+And you can’t turn a black-box model into something fully transparent and auditable by putting a wrapper around it.

-The firms that are actually in production (not just running pilots, but deploying AI at scale in capital markets) built differently from the start.
-They recognised that finance needs AI with domain knowledge embedded at every layer, not bolted on through prompts.
+The firms that are actually in production—not just experimenting, but scaling AI across investment, risk, and research—built differently from day one.
+They recognised that finance needs AI with domain expertise embedded at every layer, not retrofitted through prompts.